samhains/samhains.github.io/_drafts/_posts/2018-02-07-virtual-community-syllabus.md

 homework: Analyse your experience, what are the rules of this environment?
 Who is included and who is excluded in this new social assemblage?

 Week 4:
 Session 07: Digital Identity - Selfies, memes and diverse narratives.
+Democratisation of beauty.
+Instagram activists Monroe Bergdof and Roscoe Ramone.
 Session 08: Fluxus, Performance art, political art.
 homework: Stage and document a performance in virtual space.